Alimony

 Reforms in Massachusetts alimony laws have led to a significant change in spousal support, specifically concerning "permanent" alimony.
 Previously, some individuals could receive alimony indefinitely; however, the new guidelines introduced a more structured approach focused on transition and financial independence.

 Under the current framework, alimony awards are typically limited to a defined duration, emphasizing rehabilitation and support during the post-divorce adjustment period.
-While this change aims to promote self-sufficiency amongst former spouses, it also raises important considerations for those who may have relied on long-term support.
+While this change aims to promote self-sufficiency among former spouses, it also raises important considerations for those who may have relied on long-term support.
+This shift demands a comprehensive understanding of how long specific alimony types will last and under what conditions they may be modified or terminated.

 How Do the Massachusetts Courts Determine Alimony?